What Is Strabismus (Crossed Eyes)?

 Six Eye Muscles Control Eye Movement

+There are six muscles that attach to each eye and control its movement.
 One muscle moves the eye to the right, and one muscle moves the eye to the left.
 The other four muscles move the eye up, down, and at an angle.
-In order to focus on a single image, all six eye muscles must work together.
+In order to focus on a single image, all six eye muscles in each eye must work together.

-Strabismus affects vision, since both eyes must aim at the same spot together to see properly.
+Strabismus affects vision because both eyes must aim at the same spot together to see properly.
 If someone’s eyes are lined up properly during childhood, vision should develop well.
 But if the eyes are not aligned, a condition called amblyopia can develop.
 This is when the misaligned eye has weaker vision.

 What Causes Strabismus (Crossed Eyes)?